Al Qalam: Poets in the Park

 A segment of the West Bench

-Washington Street Historical Society commissioned the artwork in Elizabeth H. Berger Plaza to celebrate the literary legacy of New York’s first Arabic-speaking community.
+Washington Street Historical Society commissioned Al Qalam: Poets in the Park in Elizabeth H. Berger Plaza to celebrate the literary legacy of New York’s first Arabic-speaking community.
 The Moroccan French artist Sara Ouhaddou was selected through a competition held by the NYC Department of Cultural Affairs.
-She designed a sculpture and mosaic panels that display excerpts from the writers’ work in her own abstract alphabet.
-Ouhaddou treats language like architecture, producing works in glass and mosaic that represent deconstructed poems.
-The resulting forms are intentionally illegible: an “unreadable translation”
+Ouhaddou designed a sculpture and mosaic panels that display excerpts from the works of these writers in her own abstract alphabet.
+Ouhaddou treats language like architecture and deconstructs lines of poetry into glass and mosaic for al Qalam.
+The resulting forms are intentionally illegible, allowing the works to be accessible to all without translation.

 About the artist